 The key definitions concerning risk are:

 Event.
 An incident or occurrence, from sources internal or external to an entity, which may affect the achievement of objectives.
 Events can have negative impact, positive impact or both.
 Events with negative impact represent risks.
-Events with positive impact represent opportunities
+Events with positive impact represent opportunities.

-Risk is the possibility that an event will occur and adversely affect the achievement of an objective
+Risk is the possibility that an event will occur and adversely affect the achievement of an objective.

-Opportunity is the possibility that an event will occur and positively affect the achievement of objectives
+Opportunity is the possibility that an event will occur and positively affect the achievement of objectives.

-Key risks are these risks that, if properly managed, will make the organization successful in the achievement of its objectives or, if not well managed, will make the organization fail.
+Key risks are these risks that, if properly managed, will make the Organisation successful in the achievement of its objectives or, if not well managed, it (the entity) will not achieve its objectives

-Inherent risk is the level of risk before any risk mitigation actions such as control activities have been taken into account (e.g. the inherent risk of flooding before taking into account flood prevention measures)
+Inherent risk is the level of risk before any risk mitigation actions such as control activities have been taken into account (e.g. the inherent risk of flooding before taking into account flood prevention measures).

 Residual risk is the level of risk after taking into account risk mitigation actions such as control activities.
 The auditor is most concerned with the level of residual risk.
 (In some cases inherent and residual risk will be the same.
 But areas that are well controlled will usually have lower levels of residual risk.)

-Risk appetite is the amount of risk, on a broad level, an organization is willing to accept in pursuit of its objectives.
+Risk appetite is the amount of risk, on a broad level, an Organisation is willing to accept in pursuit of its objectives.

 Risk factors is a term used to describe generic factors that can indicate a higher level of risk and/or priority to be given to one element of the audit universe.